-Italian Sausage and Bell Pepper Polenta Bake is a heartier, make-ahead gluten-free twist on pizza with the classic combination of sausage and peppers.
-It’s perfect cool-weather comfort food!
+Italian Sausage and Bell Pepper Polenta Bake is a heartier, make-ahead gluten-free twist on pizza with the classic combination of Italian sausage and peppers.
+It's perfect cool-weather comfort food!

 I'm back!
 I know I probably have some splainin' to do about why the long gap in posting something new.

-It’s all good!
-It’s all very good!
+It's all good!
+It's all very good!
+This Italian Sausage and Bell Pepper Polenta Bake will be worth the wait!

-After much discussion, we chose The Best of Europe in 21 Days.
-Three weeks away is a very long time to be away and a little crazy but I’m glad we did it.
-There are no guarantees in life and we feel it’s important to grab it while you can.
+We chose The Best of Europe in 21 Days.
+Three weeks away is a very long time to be away and a little crazy but I'm glad we did it.
+There are no guarantees in life and we feel it's important to grab it while you can.
 We certainly did that and had a great time with great people!

 Speaking of crazy, here's a crazy-good heartier gluten-free twist on a pizza you're going to love!
 Italian Sausage and Bell Pepper Polenta Bake.